 - The constant searing, shifting joint pain has diminished to occassional pain.
 It's not gone, but it's better, and that's a victory.

-- the constant, pounding headache has lessened to a constant pressure.
+- The constant, pounding headache has lessened to a constant pressure.
 It's not gone, but it is better.

 - My hormone levels are finally regulating, and after 2 1/2 years of Lyme-induced amennorrhea, my menstrual cycle victoriously returned 3 months ago.
 I have now had three healthy, regular cycles!

 - My temperature has become more regulated, and I am not freezing cold as often as I used to be.
-This is the first winter in 3 years when I haven't been totally miserable.
+This is the first winter in 3 years when I haven't been completely and totally miserable.